 My vision is to help others shift business and relationships into higher consciousness realms of balance.
 Together we can create a more sensible world.

 - Service Industry Staff/Client Consultations

 Let's Have a Conversation

 Could you use a conversation about your business?
 Think about booking a session with me.
-Time allotments are 90 minutes at $325, with no pressure to do more unless we decide to work together for a series of four or more.
+Time allotments are 90 minutes, with no pressure to do more unless we decide to work together for a series of four or more.
 For the purpose of making true and sustainable change, I only consult with the owner or the main decision-maker/s to begin with.
 I will work with managers and staff members on customer service and the client experience once the owner has bought into their own new business structure.

 An easy place to begin is by reading the pilot book of The Orb series: The Business Shaman: The Mind, Body, and Spirit of Workplace Wealth, found on the home page.

 Schedule a Consultation